 To address health food proximity, residents need to be connected with local sources of healthy food.
 In addition to traditional food sources like supermarkets, efforts should focus on connecting residents with resources like farmers’ markets, healthy corner stores, and community gardens.
 Residents also need access to food pantries.
 A report by the USDA showed that 28 percent of food insecure households use food pantries.
 For low-income individuals, these pantries provide essential services, so it is important to make sure those who need to use food pantries can access them.
 Thus, it is important to ensure that food pantries are both present in communities and located along connected transportation networks.

 Additionally, rural communities often do not have the population density to sustain grocery stores within walking distance of all residents.
-Several strategies, including improved access to transportation for rural residents and rotating food markets among several locations across town, can help address these food access issues in rural communities.
+Several strategies, including improved access to transportation for rural residents and rotating public markets among several locations across town, can help address these food access issues in rural communities.

 Healthy Food Affordability